Hourly vs Project Pricing: Which Model Earns More

 Hourly Vs Project Pricing Vs Value-Based Pricing For Web Developers

-You bill hourly. $80/hour, maybe $120.
-You track every minute, send detailed invoices, feel like you’re being transparent and fair.
+You bill hourly—$80 an hour, maybe $120.
+You track every minute, send detailed invoices, and feel like you’re being transparent and fair.

-Over 70% of service providers stuck at $96K/year are using effort-based pricing.
+Over 70% of service providers stuck at $96K a year are using effort-based pricing, while the ones breaking past $150K have stopped debating hourly vs project and moved fully into value-based pricing.

 Why Hourly And Project Pricing Both Fail For Web Development Agencies

-What you think: Need to pick between hourly (fair but caps income) or project (better but hard to estimate).
+What you think you need is to pick between hourly work, which feels fair but caps your income, and project pricing, which seems better but is hard to estimate.

-He’s still thinking “how long will this take” instead of “what’s this worth.”
+But it isn’t.
+He’s still selling hours, just pre-packaged, because the project price is still calculated from time, and he’s still thinking “how long will this take” instead of “what is this worth.”

 Both hourly and project pricing have the same fatal flaw: They tie your income to your effort instead of your client’s outcome.

-Project pricing: Fixed scope, estimated hours.
-You’re incentivized to work faster, but your ceiling is still “how many projects can I fit in a week.”
-Income is capped by capacity.
+Project pricing uses a fixed scope and estimated hours, so you’re incentivized to work faster, but your ceiling is still “how many projects can I fit in a week,” which means your income is ultimately capped by your capacity.

-A website that generates $500K in sales is worth more than one that generates $50K — regardless of hours required.
+A website that generates $500K in sales is worth far more than one that generates $50K, no matter how many hours each one took to build.

 The Effort-Based Vs Value-Based Pricing Reframe For Service Businesses

-“Hourly vs project is the wrong debate.
-The real shift is from effort-based pricing to value-based pricing.
-Both hourly and project models still package your time.
-Value pricing ties your fees to outcomes.”
+“Hourly vs project” is the wrong debate; the real shift is from effort-based pricing to value-based pricing.
+Both hourly and project models still package your time, while value-based pricing ties your fees directly to the outcomes you create.

 Step 1: Calculate your effective hourly rate on the last 5 projects